Staying safe and government guidance

-- clean and disinfect frequently touched objects and surfaces in the home.
+It's also a good idea to clean and disinfect frequently touched objects and surfaces in the home.

 If members of your household are going out to work or school, they should be following the strict advice to prevent catching or spreading coronavirus in those settings.
 When they get home, they should wash their hands thoroughly.